uzh-rpg/IROS2019-FPV-VIO-Competition/README.md

 ## Evaluation Metric
 The submission will be ranked based on the accuracy.
 We use the same metric as adopted by [KITTI](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
 The average translation error (in percentage) over all possible subsequences of a set of certain lengths will be used for ranking the submitted results.
+We will use our publicly available [trajectory evaluation toolbox](https://github.com/uzh-rpg/rpg_trajectory_evaluation) to evaluate the estimated trajectories.

 ## Questions